ColeWebster/planner/README.md

 - Have reformatted HTML and have completed it, input is avaible for typing and save is now clickable

 - Function adding classes works but needs to fine tune to connect with time.

+##

+- Added a data number to the rows so that they can be used in the array to change with the time, since otehrwise calculating in 24 hour time.

+- Input is live and able to be added, and saved to local storage with a click. 🔒